 When you are a kid, you get presents from Santa.
 When you turn older, we do Secret Santa or do not even get any gifts.
 Well, not because we HAVE to, just because we WANT to give presents to the people we love.

 Can you see why I love Christmas?

-So these are the official holidays, we also have a list of special days.
+So these are the official holidays in the Netherlands, we also have a list of special days.
 Those will come later!
 Like a day that we do not put the heater on, but just wear 3 sweaters?

 Let me know what you think and which holiday I should celebrate in your country!